Updated on April 14, 2023

 Each solution addresses different needs and comes with different benefits.
 Given our experience, it’s better to adopt cross-platform solutions because native applications not only use different platform languages, but also require radically different architectures.

-Only React Native allows us to leverage a truly cross-platform code splitting technique which enables super apps’ implementation.
+Only React Native lets us adopt a truly cross-platform code splitting technique which enables super apps’ implementation.
 Because of Webpack's widely used and battle-tested code splitting, we can easily introduce it into React Native applications with the help of Re.Pack.

-Super apps are spreading rapidly nowadays.
-The model is gaining popularity in Latin America and Africa.
+Nowadays the model is gaining popularity in and out of Asia.
 Businesses from almost every market segment take interest in developing a super app.
 Even though the very definition of a super app may vary from continent to continent, the trend is there.
 And it’s there to stay!

 The worldwide use of super apps is spurring a new era in online shopping, payments and communication.
 Among the big brands that are planning to jump on the bandwagon are also social media giants such as Facebook or Twitter.
 That clearly means the super app landscape is going to further evolve.